Network Stress Test

 This policy concerns customers who are planning on running high volume network tests directly from their Amazon EC2 instances to other locations such as other Amazon EC2 instances, AWS properties/services, or external endpoints.
 These tests are sometimes called stress tests, load tests, or gameday tests.
 For the sake of this

-Tests that purposefully attempt to overwhelm the target and/or infrastructure with packet or connection flooding or other large volumes of traffic are not considered network stress tests but are considered distributed denial of service (DDoS) tests.
-Volumetric network-based DDoS simulations are explicitly prohibited from the Amazon EC2 platform.
-This policy does not cover security or penetration tests, which are covered by https://aws.amazon.com/security/penetration-testing.
+Tests that purposefully attempt to overwhelm the target and/or infrastructure with packet or connection flooding attacks, reflection and complexity attacks, or other large volumes of traffic are not considered network stress tests but are considered distributed denial of service (DDoS) tests.
+Volumetric network-based DDoS simulations are explicitly prohibited from the Amazon EC2 platform and are not covered by this policy.
+Customers wishing to perform a DDoS simulation test should review our DDoS Simulation Testing policy.

 Most customer testing will not fall under this policy.
 Normally, tasks like customer unit tests simulating large workloads for stress testing do not generate traffic that qualifies as network stress tests.
 This policy only applies when a customer's network stress test generates traffic from their Amazon EC2 instances which meets one or more of the following criteria: sustains, in aggregate, for more than 1 minute, over 1 Gbps (1 billion bits per second) or 1